 The new index provides Primary Articles with 22.62% weightage, 64.23% for manufactured products and power and fuel with 13.15%.
 Any further spike in inflation will cause of concern for the RBI.

-IIP slide to 2.2% in October,’17 as compared to growth of 4.14% (revised) in the previous month, according to the new dataset.
+IIP continued growth for the second consecutive month in December,’17 as it grew by 7.1%, although little slower when compared to growth of 8.8% (revised) in the previous month, according to the new dataset.
+The slight moderation may be attributed to slowness in Mining and Consumer Durables sector.
 Industrial growth is essential for creation of jobs and growth of the economy.
 Manufacturing, Electricity and Mining are the core components of the Industrial Output which has been retained in the new series as well.
 In the days ahead the performance of these sectors will be instrumental in the economic growth.

-Electricity grew at 3.2% while Mining remained stagnant whereas, the Manufacturing Sector recorded the growth of 2.47% during the same period.
+Electricity grew at 4.4% while Mining recorded mediocre growth of 1.2%, the Manufacturing Sector recorded growth of 8.4% during the same period.

-10 out of 23 industry group in manufacturing sector have witnessed positive growth in August,’17.
+16 out of 23 industry group in manufacturing sector have witnessed positive growth in November,’17.